Helping immigrants become US citizens and participate fully in civic life; providing legal aids to those unheard voices

 HFA has been offering diverse assistances at a minimal fee set by the state government as a service provider registered at Illinois Attorney General’s Office since 2005.
 In August 2011, the agency became a Board of Immigration Appeals (BIA) Accredited Agency.
 BIA is the highest administrative body for interpreting and applying immigration laws.
-Legal and Immigration staff at Hanul are now accredited to practice immigration law and offer extended immigration services at standard rate, which is still much cheaper than private attorneys.
-Immigration services include, but not limited to, interpretation and translation of immigration notices; gathering, maintaining, and completing evidences or supporting documents completion of immigration petitions and applications; case progress check and follow-up; and referrals to immigration attorneys.
+Legal and Immigration staff at Hanul are now accredited to practice immigration law and offer extended immigration services at a standard rate, which is still much cheaper than private attorneys.
+Immigration services include, but are not limited to, interpretation and translation of immigration notices; gathering, maintaining, and completing evidence or supporting documents; completion of immigration petitions and applications; case progress check and follow-up; and referrals to immigration attorneys.

 CRIME VICTIM ASSISTANCE PROGRAM

-The elderly are often targeted as easy victim of crime.
+The elderly are often targeted as easy victims of crime.
 In an effort to protect Korean elderly, Hanul becomes an effective advocate for limited-English speaking Korean victims, survivors, witnesses and their families by providing culturally and linguistically appropriate individual victim assistance.
 The program also teaches Korean elderly protective techniques and preventative measures.
-The elderly are also informed about and referred to the appropriate legal system; in an event they are victimized.
+The elderly are also informed about and referred to the appropriate legal system in an event they are victimized.

 CONSULATE GENERAL OFFICE'S SUBURBAN OUTREACH SERVICE

 In an effort to provide more convenient access for Korean Consulate General Office’s programs and services to Koreans residing in the Northern Suburbs, our Suburban Office has been selected as the suburban outreach facility to be used by staff from the Consulate General’s Office twice a month.
-Services are provided every 1st Mondays from 2pm to 4pm.
+Services are provided every 1st Monday from 2pm to 4pm.
 Services provided include:

 • Korean Visa and Passport